pavs123-gt/PrimeTrade-AI-Assignment/README.md

 - Develop an interactive dashboard using Streamlit or Power BI.
 - Incorporate additional technical indicators and market data.
   ## License

-This project is developed for educational and assignment purposes.
+This project is shared for educational and evaluation purposes only.
+All rights are reserved by the author.